sjmcpherson/Front-End-Developer-Learnings/JavaScript.md

 a.push(...b); // => [0, 1, 2, 3, 4, 5]
 ```

+<h4>ES6 Functions</h4>
+- <strong>Arrows</strong> -
-- Classes - A clean simple declarative syntax for defining object prototypes and inheritance chains.
+- <strong>Classes</strong> - A clean simple declarative syntax for defining object prototypes and inheritance chains.
-- Generators - A type of function that can be stopped during execution to allow other code to run and then resumed once or many times.
+- <strong>Generators</strong> - A type of function that can be stopped during execution to allow other code to run and then resumed once or many times.

 <h2>jQuery Specific Coding Tips</h2>
 - The jQuery '$' is just a function that returns jQuery's 'init' function